shrinerb/shrine/demo/README.md

 # Shrine demo using Roda & Sequel

+*(Looking for the Rails version - see the [Rails demo].
+Before you head over there, give this demo a try.
+Roda is just as capable as Rails without the bloat and super flexible on a per route basis because you only add on what you need!
+One thing to note - Roda places Rails controller-like code in routes because it's route centric, the rest is pretty similar to Rails.)*

 This is a Roda & Sequel demo for [Shrine].
 It allows the user to create albums and attach images.
 The demo shows an advanced workflow:

 Uploading: